What Is A Backflow Preventer?

 What are the different types of backflow preventers?

 There are a few different types of backflow preventers that you might encounter.
-The most common type is the check valves, which is a mechanical device that allows water to flow in one direction and blocks it from flowing in the opposite direction.
+The most common type is the check valve, which is a mechanical device that allows water to flow in one direction and blocks it from flowing in the opposite direction.
 This type of preventer is often used near pollutants, chemicals, or grease traps.

 – Another common type of backflow preventer is the pressure vacuum breaker (PVB).
 This device prevents water from flowing backward into the drinking water supply when there’s a drop in pressure.
 It does this by releasing air into the line when it detects a decrease in pressure so that the water can’t flow backward.

-– Backflow preventers can also be found near storage tanks and areas where industrial or commercial equipment processes drinking water.
+– Backflow preventions can also be found near storage tanks and areas where industrial or commercial equipment processes drinking water.
 In these cases, you would need a testable backflow prevention device to make sure that your drinking water remains safe from contamination.
 Not all backflow prevention devices are testable, however–some rely on manual inspections instead.

 – The level of risk for your area will determine what type of backflow preventer you need.
 If there’s a higher risk for medium to high levels of contamination, then you’ll need a testable device like a dual check valve or single check valve.
 These valves will prevent water from flowing backward into the drinking water supply.